rhafer/opencloud/CONTRIBUTING.md

 First of all, thank you for taking the time to read this and your interest in contributing to OpenCloud!

-The following is a set of guidelines for contributing to most of the projects hosted in the [OpenCloud Organization](https://github.com/opencloud-eu) on [GitHub](https://www.github.com).
+The following is a set of guidelines suitable to most of the projects hosted in the [OpenCloud Organization](https://github.com/opencloud-eu).
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

-For simplicity reasons, this document mostly refers to the [OpenCloud project](https://www.github.com/opencloud-eu/opencloud), but it should be easily transferable to other (sub)projects.
+For simplicity reasons, this document mostly refers to the [opencloud repository](https://www.github.com/opencloud-eu/opencloud), but it should be easily transferable to other (sub)projects.

 #### Table Of Contents